 “But we were watching a film.
 A Disney film,” protested small son.
 He ran off, leaving me to sit alone.
 I think the head teacher felt sorry for me and she said I could take him home if I wanted.

 He had football, so I thought I’d continue to mooch around.
-I must have looked so hopeless that one of the very posh mums actually spoke to me.
+One of the other mums asked me where I’d found the paper towel.
+It had vanished.

 “I can’t possibly go in there!”, she looked horrified, so I went in for her to fetch it before deciding that I might as well as well get small son ready for football.
 This task usually takes ages, but is completed in minutes today.
 More waiting.